 Hitchcock often portrayed the guilty party as quite a charming man.
 Often an innocent man was accused of being guilty in the first instance by authority, before being able to prove his innocence.
-His leading ladies were often ‘ice cool blondes’, such as Ingrid Bergman, Grace Kelly and Tippi Hedron.
-These women were often reserved and cool in his films, giving little emotion away.
+His leading ladies were often ‘ice-cool blondes’, such as Ingrid Bergman, Grace Kelly and Tippi Hedren.
+These women were often reserved and cold in his films, giving little emotion away.
 Hitchcock stated:

 “Blondes make the best victims.
 They’re like virgin snow that shows up the bloody footprints.”